microsoft/MixedRealityToolkit-Unity/Documentation/Tools/UpdatingMRTKShaders.md

 At is also possible to check for shader updates at any time using **Mixed Reality Toolkit** > **Utilities** > **Check for Shader Updates** on the Unity Editor's menu bar.

 ![Check for shader updates](../Images/Tools/ShaderUpdateMenu.png)

+**Check for Shader Updates** disregards the `IgnoreUpdateCheck.sentinel` file and allows on-demand shader updating.

 > [!NOTE]
 > Checking for shader updates is not required when importing the MRTK .unitypackage files.